ePages-de/epages-devportal/_posts/2019/2019-09-26-why-it-makes-sense-to-introduce-a-design-system.md

 It helps to create a better product design process.
 It aims for consistent UI elements in terms of design, usage, and speech.
 It supports all involved parties to work efficiently on the product.
-It trains new employees on how and when to use certain UI elements, and documents decisions that have been made along the way.
+It trains new employees on how and when to use certain UI elements, and documents decisions that have been made along the way.<br>
-It establishes a common knowledge base. <br>
 Scope and structure are up to the company's needs, but the design system should give of course the answers to questions that repeatedly arise during product development.

 A design system might cover: